rut999/Ping/README.md

-# Cloudflare Internship Application: Systems
+# Cloudflare Application Hackathon: Systems

 ## What is it?